SergeySeroshtan/contacts/modules/rest/readme.md

 1. Install and configure local directory service (for example, [Open DJ][tool:opendj]).
 File [test.ldif](https://github.com/grytsenko/contacts/blob/master/modules/rest/config/test.ldif) contains test data for directory service (password for all users is `pass`).
 1. Build module and deploy it on web server.
-1. Open `http://localhost:8080/contacts/search.json` in browser and enter user name and password for authentication.
+1. Open `http://localhost:8080/contacts/my.json` in browser and enter your credentials for authentication.

 ## REST API

 Notes: